B612-Asteroid-Institute/b612-asteroid-institute.github.io/README.md

+## Installation

+Check package.json for the expected node version - currently this is ^16.11.26

+In the project root run this command in a terminal: npm install

 ## Available Scripts

 Guides are with npm - you can use yarn as well with the form "yarn run {command}"